 Neurobiology Program students rotate through two or three laboratories before choosing one for their thesis work near the end of the first year.
 About a year later, they qualify for PhD candidacy by presenting and defending a thesis proposal.
 Most of the remaining time is devoted to thesis research, although students also take electives and can take training in teaching or other professional skills.
 The average time to PhD is 6.0 years.
 Since its inception in 1979, the Program in Neurobiology has awarded over 140 PhD degrees.

-Students with undergraduate degrees in biology, neuroscience, cognitive science, psychology, any of the quantitative sciences or any of the engineering disciplines are invited to apply to the Graduate Program in Computational Neuroscience.
+Students with undergraduate degrees in biology, neuroscience, cognitive science and psychology, and any of the life sciences or related disciplines are invited to apply to the Graduate Program in Neurobiology.

 The University of Chicago welcomes applications from students who are members of groups underrepresented in science, including students with disabilities.
 For information on the BSD efforts to recruit and retain students with a diverse background, please visit our office of diversity.

-Prerequisites: Computational neuroscience is inherently interdisciplinary, and most students doing graduate work in this area will have strengths in one of the relevant areas and weaknesses in others.
+Prerequisites: Neurobiology is inherently interdisciplinary and extremely broad, and most students doing graduate work in this area will have strengths in one of the relevant areas and weaknesses in others.
 Program requirements are designed to address background deficiencies, so students with uneven backgrounds should not hesitate to apply.
-A year of college level calculus is an absolute prerequisite.
-Ideally, applicants should have some collegiate level course work in biology (optimally including an introductory neurobiology course), an introductory psychology course, and some mathematics (such as linear algebra and elementary differential equations) beyond calculus.
-Students who have not had prior exposure to linear algebra and differential equations may be asked to take appropriate courses in these areas before taking the mathematics sequence within the computational neuroscience curriculum.
+Ideally, applicants should have some collegiate level course work in biology (optimally including an introductory neurobiology course), an introductory psychology course, and some mathematics or stats.
+Research experience is also a key element.

 Recruitment: We would love to talk to you during one of our recruitment events, and we always have a table staffed with faculty and students at the SfN graduate fair.
 Or came and visit us on campus if you are in Chicago.
 For arrangements, please contact email@example.com.